Generic name: ketotifen ophthalmic [ kee-toe-TYE-fen-off-THAL-mik ]

 Use exactly as directed on the label, or as prescribed by your doctor.

-Do not use this medicine while wearing contact lenses.
+Do not use Zaditor while wearing contact lenses.
 Zaditor may contain a preservative that can discolor soft contact lenses.
 Wait at least 10 minutes after using this medicine before putting in your contact lenses.